NMC Rules and Regulations for Foreign Medical Graduates

 Foreign Medical Graduate Licentiate Regulations 2023

-To be eligible for permanent registration and practice in India, FMGs must fulfil the following criteria:
+To be eligible for permanent registration and practice in India, FMGs must fulfill the following criteria:

 Duration of MBBS Course: The total duration of the MBBS course in the chosen foreign university must be at least 54 months, Including a minimum of 12 months of internship in the same medical institution.